 Feng Shui Money Frog

 The use of the feng shui money frog, often used as decorative art, has deep symbolic roots.
-It is a mythological creature with three legs that is said to attract wealth and abundance, this is why you can often see it in many Chinese homes, restaurants, and retreats..
+It is a mythological creature with three legs that is said to attract wealth and abundance.
+As a result you can often see it in many Chinese homes, restaurants, and retreats..

 Also known as the three-legged toad, the feng shui money frog is a popular symbol that is used as a feng shui adjustment to attract wealth and prosperity.
 It also connected to long life and good luck.